rayokota/generator-angular-sinatra/README.md

 Run the service:

-    shotgun
+    rackup

 A client-side AngularJS application will now be available by running

 	grunt server

 The Grunt server will run at [http://localhost:9000](http://localhost:9000).
-It will proxy REST requests to the Sinatra service running at [http://localhost:9393](http://localhost:9393).
+It will proxy REST requests to the Sinatra service running at [http://localhost:9292](http://localhost:9292).

 At this point you should be able to navigate to a page to manage your persistent entities.

-The Grunt server supports hot reloading of client-side HTML/CSS/Javascript file changes, while the Sinatra service (running with `shotgun`) supports hot reloading of Ruby file changes.
+The Grunt server supports hot reloading of client-side HTML/CSS/Javascript file changes.